saranyamsg21/SchoolDistrictGradesCalculator/README.md

 # SchoolDistrictGradesCalculator

-Output file is located in Resources\Output\SchoolScoresOutput.txt
+**Output file is located in SchoolDistrictScoresCalculator\Resources\Output\SchoolScoresOutput.txt**

+All code is under SchoolDistrictScoresCalculator folder

-ClassGradesFileGenerator.cs - Transforms input files to data models
+**ClassGradesFileGenerator.cs** - Transforms input files to data models

-ClassGradesFileProcessor.cs - Computes average, median and other stats for classes and school
+**ClassGradesFileProcessor.cs** - Computes average, median and other stats for classes and school

-GradesCalculator.cs - Transforms computes data to an output file
+**GradesCalculator.cs** - Transforms computes data to an output file

-DataModels - Folders contains all the data models used
+**DataModels** - Folders contains all the data models used